Understanding the Essentials

 Have you ever seen bricks that look like mortar is oozing out from under them?
 That’s the result of extruded mortar joints.
 This style was popular in the 1930s to 1950s, but it has since become dated and downright messy looking.

 In addition to being visually unappealing, these joints are highly susceptible to deterioration.
 The excess mortar squeezing out of the bricks becomes warn with persistent weather exposure.
 As the mortar begins to crumble, it damages the structure of surrounding bricks and leaves them susceptible to freeze thaw damage.
 It’s best to have this joint style replaced with groove mortar, if possible.

-Raked mortar does not come all the way to the edge of the bricks.
+These joints do not come to the edge of the bricks.
 The mortar is raked out to expose the edge of the bricks.
 These joints can be compacted to provide a better seal, but the exposed edge of the brick is still subject to damage.
-Luckily, it is easy to turn a raked joint into a concave mortar joint to improve performance.
+Luckily, it is easy to turn these into a concave joint to improve performance.

 Flush joints involve mortar that is directly level with the brick.
-There is no curve or dent in the mortar like you would find in other joint styles.
+The mortar has no curve or dent like you would find in other styles.
 It is difficult to create a tight bond between the brick and mortar in the case of a flushed joint.
-This style is usually used when a brick wall is going to be covered with plaster or another exterior coating.
+This style is usually used when a brick wall is covered with plaster or another exterior coating.
 Because flush joints are difficult to compress properly, they are still inferior to concave joints.
 They also take more time to complete, which adds to the labor expenses for brick repair or brick installation.